-Eligible voting faculty - those The tenure-track faculty who may vote on appointments, promotions, or tenure.
-Only tenure-track faculty specified below may conduct or vote on the appointment, third-year review, preliminary consideration, promotion, tenure, and post-tenure review of tenure-track faculty.
-Tenure-track faculty eligible to vote within their promotion and tenure units are as follows:
+Eligible voting faculty - those Only tenure-track faculty specified below may conduct or vote on the appointment, third-year review, preliminary consideration, promotion, tenure, and post-tenure review of tenure-track faculty.
+Tenure-track faculty eligible to vote are as follows:

-- On appointment, all tenure-track faculty; - On third-year review, all tenured faculty; - On preliminary consideration and promotion to associate professor, all associate professors and professors; - On preliminary consideration and promotion to professor, all professors; - On preliminary consideration and tenure, all tenured faculty members; - On post-tenure review, tenured faculty at or above rank of person under review.
+- On appointment, all tenure-track faculty; - On third-year review, all tenured faculty; - On preliminary consideration and promotion to associate professor, all associate professors and professors; - On preliminary consideration and promotion to professor, all professors; - On preliminary consideration and tenure, all tenured faculty members; - On post-tenure review, all tenured faculty members; - On College/School or PTU-level promotion and tenure guidelines, all tenure-track faculty members.

-All tenured and tenure-track faculty vote on appointments.
+All tenured and tenure track faculty vote on appointments.
 All associate professors and professors vote on candidates for promotion from assistant professor to associate professor.
 Only professors vote on candidates for promotion from associate professor to professor.
 All tenured faculty, regardless of rank, vote on candidates for tenure and candidates under third year review.
 All eligible faculty are expected to participate in the PTU evaluation process and to vote, except those who are required to recuse themselves.
 Eligible faculty may not abstain; however, they must not participate or vote if there is a conflict of interest.
 Faculty who recuse themselves are not considered eligible voters.